Daguje/hand-mouse-extension/README.md

 ```bash
 yarn dev
 ```
-> This command will create a `dist` directory, wich should be uploaded into chromes extension manager page
+> This command will create a `dist` directory, wich should be uploaded into browser's extension manager page

 ### Branch name conventions